Debbydamsel/alx-system_engineering-devops/0x02-shell_redirections/README.md

-task 5-displaying the first ten lines
+displaying the third line of a file